d-ronnqvist/d-ronnqvist.github.com/_posts/2013-10-20-controlling-animation-timing.md

 The animation starts off one second into the transition from orange to blue and runs the final two seconds until it becomes completely blue.
 Then it jumps back to be completely orange and does the first second of the color transition.
 It is as if we cut away the first second of the animation and moved it to the end.

 This property in itself has almost no use but it can be used together with a paused animation (speed = 0) to control the "current time".
-A paused animation will only render the first frame.
+A paused animation is stuck at the first frame.
 If you look at the very first color in the offset animation (above) you can see that it's the color value one second into the color transition.
 By setting the time offset to another value you get that time into the transition.

-This means that you can use some external mechanism like a slider or a gesture recognizer to control the progression of the animation.
+This means that you can use some external mechanism like a slider or a gesture recognizer to control the progression of the animation by setting the time offset..

 # Controlling animation timing

 Used together, `speed` and `timeOffset` can control the current "time" of an animation.
-There is almost no code involved but the concept can be tricky (I hope the illustrations helped you overcome that part).
+There is almost no code involved but the concept can be tricky (I hope the illustrations helps with that part).
 For convenience I set the duration of the animation to 1.0.
 This is because the time offset is in absolute values.
 Doing this means that a time offset of 0 is at 0% into the animation (at the beginning) and a time offset of 1.0 is at 100% into the animation (at the end).

 ## Slider